MattHodge/matthodge.github.io/_posts/2017-04-19-automating-datadog-with-terraform.md

 ## vars.tf

 The `vars.tf` is the standard file name for Terraform input variable deceleration.
-This is where we define what variables are allowed to be passed into our `main.tf` which creates the resources.
+This is where we define what variables are allowed to be passed into our `main.tf`, creating the resources.

 {% highlight plaintext %}
 # mssql/vars.tf